IntEL4CoRo/binder-template/README.md

 This is a template repo for running robotics research Jupyter Notebooks on Binderhub.

-Step-by step tutorials can be found here: https://vib.ai.uni-bremen.de/page/softwaretools/cloud-based-infrastructure#step-by-step-tutorial
+Tutorials can be found here: https://vib.ai.uni-bremen.de/page/softwaretools/cloud-based-infrastructure#zero-to-binder

 ## Development

 ### Run and build docker image Locally (Under repo directory)

-- To make the current directory writable inside the jupyterlab:
+- To make the current directory writable inside the container:

   ```bash
   chmod -R g+w ./